microsoft/PartsUnlimitedMRP/index.md

 For the labs based around the PartsUnlimited .NET application see the page <a href="http://microsoft.github.io/PartsUnlimited" target="_blank"><span style="color: #0066cc;" color="#0066cc">http://microsoft.github.io/PartsUnlimited</span></a>.
 It will show you how to use Visual Studio Team Services with a .NET application and is more aligned with Microsoft products, tools and services.

+## Training and Certification usage

+These labs are used as part of two training paths and certification programs:
+- **Microsoft Professional Program (MPP) with DevOps**.
+    - The successful completion of the online courses and capstone project, that together make up the **MPP for DevOps**, results in the granting of the **Microsoft MPP for DevOps** credential.
+For more information on the **Microsoft Professional Program (MPP) for DevOps** program see the pages <a href="https://academy.microsoft.com/en-us/professional-program/tracks/devops/ " target="_blank"><span style="color: #0066cc;" color="#0066cc">https://academy.microsoft.com/en-us/professional-program/tracks/devops/ </span></a> and <a href="https://www.edx.org/microsoft-professional-program-devops " target="_blank"><span style="color: #0066cc;" color="#0066cc">https://www.edx.org/microsoft-professional-program-devops</span></a>
+- **Microsoft Exam AZ-400: Implementing Azure DevOps Solutions**
+    - The <a href="https://www.microsoft.com/en-us/learning/exam-AZ-400.aspx " target="_blank"><span style="color: #0066cc;" color="#0066cc">AZ-400T05: Microsoft Azure DevOps Solutions </span></a> exam is currently in beta and some labs available on these pages map directly to sections of that exam.
+Individual labs that map to this exam will call that out on the lab page.

+The successful completion of the courses and capstone project, that together make up the **MPP for DevOps**, results in the granting of the **Microsoft MPP for DevOps** credential.
+For more information on the **Microsoft Professional Program (MPP) for DevOps** program see the pages <a href="https://academy.microsoft.com/en-us/professional-program/tracks/devops/ " target="_blank"><span style="color: #0066cc;" color="#0066cc">https://academy.microsoft.com/en-us/professional-program/tracks/devops/ </span></a> and <a href="https://www.edx.org/microsoft-professional-program-devops " target="_blank"><span style="color: #0066cc;" color="#0066cc">https://www.edx.org/microsoft-professional-program-devops</span></a>

 ## Lab Structure
 The labs available on this page are divided into sections and in most cases these sections correspond to online courses, that are available on <a href="http://www.edx.org" target="_blank"><span style="color: #0066cc;" color="#0066cc">http://www.edx.org</span></a>.
 Not all sections currently have a corresponding online course.